 Essential Duties & Responsibilities:

-Responsible for managing all CHAD trainings and event planning and preparations such as: calendars, timelines, deadlines, budgets, CEUs, contracts, event progress reports, speakers, trainers, and vendors/sponsors.
+Responsible for managing all CHAD trainings and event planning and preparations such as calendars, timelines, deadlines, budgets, CEUs, contracts, event progress reports, speakers, trainers, and vendors/sponsors.

-Coordinate with CHAD staff to set-up and manage program-specific virtual trainings, webinars, meetings and face-to-face events.
+Coordinate with CHAD staff to set up and manage program-specific virtual trainings, webinars, meetings, and face-to-face events.

-Manage, run and be the superuser for all program specific virtual trainings, events and evaluation platforms such as Zoom, GoToWebinar, and Survey Monkey.
+Manage, run, and be the superuser for all program-specific virtual trainings, events, and evaluation platforms such as Zoom, GoToWebinar, and Survey Monkey.

 Attend virtual trainings to run breakout rooms, online surveys, tracking Q&A, and providing technical assistance.

 Assist in maintaining CHAD’s annual training and events calendar.

-Create and manage the online registration for all CHAD events, workshops and trainings.
+Create and manage the online registration for all CHAD events, workshops, and trainings.

-Develop and implement an effective evaluation system for events, workshops and trainings, including creating and sending surveys, compiling results, and creating reports to share results.
+Develop and implement an effective evaluation system for events, workshops, and trainings, including creating and sending surveys, compiling results, and creating reports to share results.

-Track and utilize existing training and technical assistance reports to log session descriptions, speaker information, evaluation results and participation.
+Track and utilize existing training and technical assistance reports to log session descriptions, speaker information, evaluation results, and participation.

 Partner with the marketing team to develop marketing strategies, communication efforts, and timelines for events, workshops, trainings, conferences such as agendas, save the dates, registration, marketing, etc.